Myofascial release

 Pranayama

-Sit in a comfortable position – cross legged, sitting up on a brick, straddling a bolder.
+Sit in a comfortable position – cross legged, sitting up on a brick or straddling a bolster.
 Inhale for the count of 6, exhale for the count of 6, and pause exhaled for the count of 2.
 Continue through the three progressions in the sequence.
 When you get to the third progression repeat this count for 3 to 4 rounds.
 You can then take an optional Savasana if you have time.

 To save the images for personal use click and hold down the image until the ‘save image’ option appears; on Mac hold down ‘control’ and click the image to get the option box; on PC right click on the image to get the option box.
 Scroll down in the ‘option box’ and click ‘save image’.